JPMorgan fund arm quits Climate Action 100+ investor group

-JPMorgan Asset Management said it had decided not to renew its membership of the Climate Action 100+ investor group after "significant investment" in its investment stewardship capabilities over the last couple of years.
+JPMorgan Asset Management, which manages $3.1 trillion in assets, said it had decided not to renew its membership of the Climate Action 100+ investor group after "significant investment" in its stewardship team over the last couple of years.

 "The firm has built a team of 40 dedicated sustainable investing professionals, including investment stewardship specialists who also leverage one of the largest buy side research teams in the industry," it said in a statement.